 After more than 30 years in the bakery business, nearly a decade at the House of Bread and a lifetime of serving his neighbors in need through volunteer efforts at St. Vincent de Paul, Bill Evans sought his next opportunity to help.
 In 2015 he started a nonprofit called Set the Banquet Table.
 The original purpose was to create baking, cooking and dining opportunities with a ticket price that benefitted the food related charity of the purchaser’s choice.

-As the pandemic reached Dayton’s doorstep in March of 2020, Executive Chef and Set the Banquet Table board member Matt DeAngulo faced the inevitable closures that were certain to devastate the hospitality industry.
+As the pandemic reached Dayton’s doorstep in March 2020, Executive Chef and Set the Banquet Table board member Matt DeAngulo faced the inevitable closures that were certain to devastate the hospitality industry.
 This uncertainty was dwarfed in comparison by the reality that many of Dayton’s most vulnerable would suffer further with the lack of accessibility, resources and transportation.

 Chef Matt reached out to Bill Evans, a fixture in the realm of food insecurity, to ask the best way to help.
 In short order, Matt and former colleague Amanda DeLotelle activated a team of recently unemployed chefs and culinary professionals to assist local hunger relief efforts by quickly and efficiently preparing nutritious food in bulk.
-They began volunteering at the House of Bread, quickly followed by St. Vincent de Paul.
+They began volunteering at the House of Bread, followed by St. Vincent de Paul.

 The team’s many volunteer hours were soon supplemented through Set the Banquet Table as their fiduciary.
 Word spread about the project through critical connections and by May of 2020, the project received initial funding from the Miami Valley Community Action Partnership utilizing Community Services Block Grant CARES Act dollars.
 The effort was also supported by a coalition of seasoned nonprofits serving those in need.
 During this transition, the organization’s leadership shifted as project founders Matt and Amanda took on the roles of Culinary Director and Executive Director, and Bill continued lending his guidance as Chairman of the Board.